SurgViVQA: Temporally-Grounded Video Question Answering for Surgical Scene Understanding: Introduction

 In this paper, we overcome these challenges through a temporally-aware VideoQA architecture and a large-scale colonoscopic dataset designed to capture clinically meaningful temporal dynamics.
 Our key contributions are as follows:

-\begin{itemize} \item[--] We propose SurgViVQA, a VideoQA architecture that processes short temporal clips of 8 frames, integrating tube-masked video embeddings with question representations to learn unified spatiotemporal features.
-These are processed by an LLM (e.g., GPT-2, Qwen3) for open-ended, contextually coherent answer generation.
+\begin{itemize} \item[--] We present \textbf{SurgViVQA}, a modular surgical VideoQA framework that processes short 8-frame clips and enables a controlled study of how different temporal visual encoders affect performance.
+SurgViVQA fuses tube-masked video tokens with question tokens into unified spatiotemporal representations, which are decoded by a lightweight language decoder (e.g., GPT-2 \cite{radford2019gpt2}, Qwen \cite{qwen}) to generate open-ended answers.

-\item[--] We introduce REAL-Colon-VQA, a colonoscopic video dataset annotated with temporally coherent Question and Answer (Q\&A) pairs that capture clinically relevant events such as tool usage, lesion motion, and endoscope navigation.
+\item[--] We introduce REAL-Colon-VQA, a colonoscopic video dataset annotated with temporally coherent Video Question and Answer (Q\&A) pairs that capture clinically relevant events such as tool usage, lesion motion, and endoscope navigation.
 The dataset enables both in-template and out-of-template evaluations, including question perturbations designed to test robustness to linguistic variability.
+This is to our knowledge the first colonoscopy related Video Q\&A dataset publicly available.

-\item[--] We extensively evaluate our framework on REAL-Colon-VQA and EndoVis18-VQA, demonstrating superior performance in temporal reasoning, semantic robustness, and keyword-level accuracy compared to state-of-the-art image-based baselines.
+\item[--] We extensively evaluate our framework on REAL-Colon-VQA and EndoVis18-VQA against image-based baselines, zero-shot VLMs, and a fine-tuned video VLM baseline, showing that SurgViVQA provides strong and balanced performance in temporal reasoning, semantic robustness, and keyword-level accuracy.

 \end{itemize}